British Motor Museum

 The Museum has a café serving snacks and meals including a range of gluten-free, vegetarian and vegan options.
 Alternatively, visitors can enjoy a picnic outside while children can let off steam in the outdoor play area.

 The Museum runs a regular programme of holiday activities for families and children as well as a very busy calendar of larger events and activities held in the arenas outside the Museum.
+These include monthly Mini Motorists Mondays, giving under 5s a morning of activities and stories, running on the third Monday of every month.
 Full details of these events and activities can be found on the museum website: www.britishmotormuseum.co.uk/whats-on

 Accessibility

 Access around the building - The museum is on one main level, (no steps or inclines) with automatic doors, wide walkways and doorways suitable for wheelchairs /Motability scooters.
 There is a reduced height pay desk, plenty of seating around the building and lift access to the Cafe.
-Interpretation is a mix of audio and visual with hands on interactive points.
+Interpretation is a mix of audio and visual with hands-on interactive points.
+Lift access to the second floor of the Collections Centre is also available.

 All Museum staff have completed the Disability Awareness & Etiquette training run by Wideaware and Dignity at Work training.